 Germinating the seeds

-Getting started -- Use about 6 to 10 small pots or cups that are 2-4 inches (5-10 cm) tall.
+Getting started -- Plant your seeds when you receive them for best results.
+Use small pots or cups that are 2-4 inches (5-10 cm) tall.
 The pots should have drainage holes.

-The seeds are very small, so work in a well-lit area.
-Sprinkle several seeds evenly across the surface of each pot.
+The seeds are tiny, so work in a well-lit area.
+Fill the pots with soil and sprinkle several seeds evenly across the surface of each pot.
 An easy way to pick up the seeds is by breathing on your finger tip to lightly moisten it, then dabbing the seeds with it.

-Until the seeds sprout, ensure that the soil surface never dries out.
-A good way to maintain high humidity is by enclosing the pots in a plastic container or bag.
-Leave it open a crack to let in fresh air.
+For the next few weeks, ensure that the soil surface never dries out.
+You can maintain high humidity by enclosing the pots in a plastic container or bag - just leave it open a crack to let in fresh air.
 Once or twice a day, drip a few drops of water on the surface to keep it moist.

-The seeds should start sprouting in about 3 weeks, but may take longer at cooler temperatures.
-Once they sprout, continue dripping water on the soil surface daily the first month, since young seedlings have a small root system.
-A week after they sprout, open the plastic container or bag slightly more, to allow a little more air circulation.
+They tend to start sprouting within 3 weeks, but can sometimes take longer to start, especially at cooler temperatures.
+Continue dripping water on the soil surface after they sprout, since young seedlings have a small root system.

-When the seedlings are a month old, you may remove the plastic container and carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.
+When the seedlings are a month old, you may carefully pull them and transplant them, however i recommend simply cutting off any slower ones, and leaving 1 strong seedling in each pot.

 Watering -- Once the seedlings are a month old, you may allow the soil surface to dry between waterings, but keep the rest of the soil evenly moist (but not soggy).

-Lighting -- The plant likes part sun, and will probably need protection from strong afternoon sun.
+Lighting -- The plant likes part sun, but will probably need protection from strong afternoon sun in warmer conditions.

 If you have any questions or problems, please email me.